Encouraging reuse of plant pots and trays

 Banning plastic straws at our Shows and the RHS Garden Wisley restaurant

-In 2018 we made the decision to ban plastic straws at our all our main Shows – Cardiff, Chelsea, Chatsworth, Hampton and Tatton.
+In 2018 we made the decision to ban plastic straws at all of our main Shows – Cardiff, Chelsea, Chatsworth, Hampton Court and Tatton Park.
 Likewise, at Wisley, our flagship garden, we have swapped plastic straws for paper and rolled out the use of biodegradable plates, cups and cutlery made from corn starch – a green alternative to polystyrene.
 We are now looking to do the same at the remainder of our Gardens.

 Published: 23 February 2018